Zestylogic/FMark/FMark/README.md

 has to be linked to the token by adding it as a tuple of type `string * Token` to a list called `charList` in the [Lexer](/FMark/Lexer.fs).

+## Missing Feature

+Currently, it does not return code blocks into `CODEBLOCK`, as that will be moved into the parser and removed from the Token list.

 # Test Plan

 The lexer and the preprocessor were built using a test-driven manner, by writing tests first and then making them pass with